kuvam04-lab/Quaerens-Opus/README.md

 **First run pushed nothing:** that's by design — it caches everything as "already seen" so you don't get blasted with hundreds of postings.
-Use `python monitor.py --notify-all` once if you actually want the backlog.
+Use `python monitor.py --notify-all` once if you actually want the backlog..